ИНФОРМАЦИОННЫЙ БЮЛЛЕТЕНЬ # 428

 Presentations will last 10 minutes and will be structured into three

 sessions, each followed by a discussant drawing out key points.
+The day

 will conclude with a discussant-led, focused panel discussion.